OJM (band)

-OJM is an Italian music band based in Treviso and formed in 1997.
-The band is pioneer of the Italian stoner rock, garage rock and psychedelic rock music scene.
+OJM is an Italian music band based out of Treviso and formed in 1997.
+The band is a pioneer of the Italian stoner rock, garage rock and psychedelic rock music scenes.

 History

-OJM were formed in 1997 by the singer David Martin and the drummer Max Ear.
-Their early sound is a mix of stoner rock and psychedelic rock, experimented in their first EP Extended Playing, which has been produced and released in February 2000 by Agitato Records/Venus.
+OJM was formed in 1997 by singer David Martin and drummer Max Ear.
+Their early sound is a mix of stoner rock and psychedelic rock, experimented in their first EP (Extended Playing), which was produced and released in February, 2000, by Agitato Records/Venus.

-OJM's first full-length album Heavy was released in 2002 (it was produced by Paul Chain and released by Beard of Stars Records.
-The album got positive reviews and feedbacks from the music critic (Kerrang!, Stonerrock.com, Stonedgods, Metal Hammer and others) and helped giving international visibility to the band.
+OJM's first full-length album Heavy was released in 2002.
+It was produced by Paul Chain and released by Beard of Stars Records.
+The album got positive reviews and feedbacks from music critics like Kerrang!, Stonerrock.com, Stonedgods, Metal Hammer and others, and helped the band gain international visibility.

-In 2003 the band sound became more influenced by rock'n'roll and garage rock and a split album featuring the British band Gorilla was released by Beard of Stars Records.
+In 2003, the band sound became more influenced by rock'n'roll and garage rock, and a split album featuring British band Gorilla was released by Beard of Stars Records.

-In October 2003 the band is back to the studio.
+In October 2003, the band was back to the studio.

-Their second full-length album The Light Album was released in 2004 by Go Down Records, supported by the Italian distributor Audioglobe and the European distributors Sonic Rendezvous and Cargo.
+Their second full-length album, The Light Album, was released in 2004 by Go Down Records, supported by the Italian distributor Audioglobe and the European distributors Sonic Rendezvous and Cargo.